-If the science of relaxation recognizes candles as perfect for relaxing the mind, our part is to understand why.
+If the science of relaxation recognizes scented candles as perfect for relaxing the mind, our part is to pick the best scent that boosts the mood region of the brain.
 So today let’s learn how do scented candles relieve stress and which scents to go.
 Are you excited?

 One way to relax these days is by lighting a scented candle and enjoy the flickering lights with a happy smell of perfume.